Comparison

 When should I use a lab instead of an at-home kit?

-Use a lab when you need to know the specific polymer type, need an accredited report for legal, regulatory, or real-estate purposes, or need to detect nanoplastics below an at-home filter's pore size.
+Use a lab when you need to know the specific polymer type, need an accredited report for legal, regulatory, or real-estate purposes, or need to detect nanoplastics — particles under 1 µm that no optical method, including the at-home kit, can see.
+Nanoplastics are the size class that crosses cell membranes and the blood-brain barrier, and they make up ~90% of the particles the 2024 Columbia study found in bottled water; counting them needs py-GC/MS, SRS microscopy, or electron microscopy.
 For those cases the lab's instrumentation is worth the cost and the wait.

 What is the cheapest way to test water for microplastics?